k-tahiro/tahiremogon/README.md

 ## Description

 tahiremogon is a REST-API for Raspberry Pi with Bit Trade One IR Remocon.
-And also with Android smartphone to detect the result of IR signal transmission.

 ## Features

 - transmit IR signal using webhook.
-- detect the result of transmission.

 ## Requirement

 - Raspberry Pi
 - Bit Trade One IR Remocon
-- Android smartphone

 ## Usage